mdhender/ottomap/README.md

 A future version of the tool will convert the JSON data into a map.

+> WARNING OttoMap is in early development.
+> I am breaking things and changing types almost daily.

 ## Overview
 I'm planning on translating a small subset of the turn report.
 See the files in the `domain` directory to get an idea of what we're looking at.